Considering College? Prior Service Has Advantages with Army ROTC.

 Your military experience could fulfill your credit requirements for the ROTC Basic Course.
 This means that if credit is granted, and you are not on an Army ROTC three-year scholarship, you can skip the freshman and sophomore years of ROTC and enroll directly in the Advanced Course.

 You may be eligible to compete for an ROTC scholarship while you're in college.
 The scholarship pays for tuition and on-campus educational fees, which are required of all students, and provides a fixed amount for books, supplies, and equipment.
-It also provides an allowance of up to $1,500 for each year the scholarship is in effect.
-Even if you don't win a scholarship, you will still receive the allowance for each year of the Advanced Course, along with your uniforms and military science textbooks and materials.
+It also provides up to an additional $3,000 to $5,000 each year the scholarship is in effect.
+Even if you don't earn a scholarship, you will still receive the allowance for each year of the Advanced Course, along with your uniforms and military science textbooks and materials.
 Plus, all cadets are paid for attending Advanced Camp.
 And, if eligible, you may also collect any VA benefits to which you would normally be entitled.

 Age at Commissioning

-To be awarded an ROTC scholarship, you must be under 27 years of age on June 30th of the year you expect to graduate and receive your officer's commission.
-However, as a veteran, you may receive up to three years' extension for your past military service.
+To be awarded an ROTC scholarship, you must be under 27 years of age on June 30 of the year you expect to graduate and receive your Officer's commission.
+However, as a veteran, you may receive up to three years extension for your past military service.

 Join ROTC and the Guard or Reserve While You're in College

 You may be able to take advantage of a program that allows you to participate in ROTC and enlist in the Army National Guard or Army Reserve at the same time, provided a vacancy exists in either a Guard or Reserve unit.
 It's called the Simultaneous Membership Program (SMP), and it means that while you're still in college you can be gaining valuable experience and earning extra income.
 Under the SMP, you will be paid at the rate of at least a Sergeant (E-5) for your Guard or Reserve service, and you'll receive the ROTC Advanced Course allowance as well.